xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 ![sidebyside](https://raw.githubusercontent.com/xtk93x/Leaflet.TileLayer.ColorFilter/master/readme-files/sidebyside.png)

-> **Important: Breaking Changes in v2.0.0**
+> **Important: Breaking Changes in ColorFilter v2.x**
-> *   For existing projects on Leaflet 1.x, you can continue using `v1.2.5` of this plugin without any changes.
+> *   For existing projects on Leaflet 1.x, you can continue using v1.2.5 ([release](https://github.com/xtk93x/Leaflet.TileLayer.ColorFilter/releases/tag/1.2.5), [readme](https://github.com/xtk93x/Leaflet.TileLayer.ColorFilter/blob/1.2.5/README.md)) of this plugin without any changes.
-> *   With the release of [Leaflet 2.0](https://leafletjs.com/2025/05/18/leaflet-2.0.0-alpha.html), this plugin has been updated to v2.0.0.
+> *   With the release of [Leaflet 2.0](https://leafletjs.com/2025/05/18/leaflet-2.0.0-alpha.html), this plugin has been updated to v2.x.
 This version introduces breaking changes to simplify usage and ensure compatibility.
-For details, please see the [Upgrading section](#upgrading-to-leaflettilelayercolorfilter-v200).
+For details, please see the [Upgrading section](#upgrading-to-leaflettilelayercolorfilter-v2x).

 ## Demos